zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     ```powershell
     python basic-agent.py
     ```

+    > **Tip**: For some users Azure Cloud Shell hits a timeout error getting the token from Azure ML.
+If you hit this, copy your agent and `.env` files into Visual Studio Code, install the libraries above, and run it in the integrated terminal.

 1. Observe the output, which will display the agent's text response and download the image file.
 Open that file, and you'll see your agent has created a graphical chart with movie revenues.
 1. Feel free to edit the message content to try other questions, such as popular movies from other years or certain genres.